SPC Group: Shany

 The company is headquartered in Seongnam.
 It was established on October 15, 1972 under the previous name Hankook International Foods.
 It makes bread and confectionery products.
-Its manufacturing centers are based in Sangdaewon-dong Seongnam Gyeonggi-do, Gwangju and Daegu.
-The company was incorporated a group member by Samlip General Food.
+Its manufacturing centers are based in Sangdaewon-dong Seongnam Gyeonggi Province, Gwangju, and Daegu.
+The company was incorporated as a group member by Samlip General Food.

 Paris Croissant

 Paris Croissant is a South Korean franchise bakery that utilizes authentic French baking.
 In 1988, Paris Croissant launched Paris Baguette, which grew into a top bakery café franchise brand in Korea.
 With the expansion into the Chinese market in 2004, the company began going global and now has local subsidiaries in the US, Vietnam, and Singapore.
 Other F&B brands include Paris Croissant Café (premium bakery café), Pascucci (Italian espresso café), LINA's and Tamati (sandwich), Passion5 (upscale dessert gallery), L’atelier (café restaurant), and Jamba Juice (smoothie).
-The company is also rapidly gaining traction in the restaurant industry with brands such as Queens Park (organic), LaGrilla (Italian), The World Vine (wine), Parlour (European casual cuisine)and Vera Napoli.
+The company is also rapidly gaining traction in the restaurant industry with brands such as Queens Park (organic), LaGrilla (Italian), The World Vine (wine), Parlour (European casual cuisine), and Vera Napoli.
 2013 Revenue of US$1.51 Billion.
 In the United States, Paris Baguette is named as Paris Baguette Café.
-Most of Paris Baguette Café's chains are located near the Los Angeles metropolitan area and is substantially increasing ever since 2008.
+Most of Paris Baguette Café's chains are located near the Los Angeles metropolitan area and have been substantially increasing ever since 2008.
 It has stores in California, New York, New Jersey, Massachusetts and Pennsylvania.